kavithatamilarasan07/daily-reflection-decision-tree/README.md

 * Designed each branch to end with actionable insights

 ## Future Improvements

 * Convert decision tree into an interactive web app
 * Add user input tracking
 * Integrate AI for dynamic responses

+## AI Agent

+A simple AI-based reflection agent is added in the repository.
+It takes user input and provides basic reflective suggestions based on predefined logic.

 ## Submission Details